 Slot Machine Private Ownership in Wisconsin

-It is legal to privately own a slot machine in the state of Wisconsin if it is 25 years old or older.
+It is legal to own a slot machine in Wisconsin privately if it is 25 years old or older.

 Gaming Control Board in Wisconsin

 The Gaming Division of the State of Wisconsin Department of Administration focuses on gaming regulatory responsibilities, including:

 The Division’s two areas of focus are tribal and charitable gaming, and has offices for each:

 A provision of tribal-state gaming compacts was the creation of a state-run Indian Gaming Office.
 Its purpose is to ensure regulation of Class III games at casinos operated by Wisconsin’s eleven federally-recognized American Indian tribes, all of which have gaming compacts with Wisconsin.

 There are 24 American Indian tribal casinos in Wisconsin owned and operated by eleven federally-recognized American Indian tribes